Best Free Graphic Design Resources & Tutorials

 What is Graphic Design?

-Graphic design is a field of creative arts that focuses on projecting visual communication, often built of combinations of text, images, photographs, and other visual elements, with specific goals.
-Graphic design covers a wide array of different artistic disciplines and endeavors.
-Still, at its core, it is the act of using visual imagery to communicate with audiences and convey feelings and ideas that language alone wouldn’t be able to express.
+Graphic design is a field of creative art that focuses on visual communication, often using combinations of text, images, photographs, and other visual elements, with specific goals.
+Graphic design covers a wide array of artistic disciplines, but at its core, it is the act of using visual imagery to communicate with audiences and convey feelings and ideas that language alone wouldn’t be able to express.
 As a subset of the fine arts, graphic design skills are used in virtually every industry, but they are particularly prominent in advertising and branding.
 Advertisements, product packaging, logos, branded merchandise, and other promotional materials all demonstrate graphic design skills.
 Any business or organization looking to reach an audience will want to hire those skilled in graphic design.

 Since graphic design covers a wide range of artistic disciplines, no two Graphic Designers will be working with the same toolset or on the same kinds of projects.
-Some will work in traditional print mediums, such as the publishing or magazine industry.
-Some will work on designing logos and branded merchandise for companies to place on billboards, hats, and other promotional materials.
+Some will work in traditional print mediums such as the publishing or magazine industry.
+Some will design logos and branded merchandise for companies to feature on billboards, hats, and other promotional materials.
 Some will work on digital projects, building webpages and mobile application assets.
 Others will design infographics, posters, and signage for activist organizations or non-profits.
-Graphic design is a wide-open field of diverse artistic endeavors, and learning graphic design skills will open many doors for creatives.
+Graphic design is a broad field of diverse artistic endeavors, and learning graphic design skills will open many doors for creatives.

 Read more about what graphic design is and why you should learn it.